fat-forensics/events/index.md

 * demonstrate how to use these components to (re)build robust explainers with well-known failure points.

-In particular, we focus on surrogate explainers such as *Local Interpretable Model-agnostic Explanations* (LIME[^1]).
+In particular, we focus on popular surrogate explainers such as *Local Interpretable Model-agnostic Explanations* (LIME[^1]).
 They are *model-agnostic*, *post-hoc* and compatible with a diverse *range of data types* -- image, text and tabular -- making them a popular